tdhock/tdhock.github.io/_posts/2024-08-06-atime-new-old.md

 ![plot of chunk atime-wide-linux-old](/assets/img/2024-08-06-atime-different-cpu/atime-wide-linux-old.png)

 * Above and below are two different runs on the same/old computer.
+* we see that the two results are qualitatively very similar (both even have the odd dcast decrease just before the time limit), but differ in the `N=` values displayed in the direct labels.

 ![plot of chunk atime-wide-linux-old-2](/assets/img/2024-08-06-atime-different-cpu/atime-wide-linux-old-2.png)